-1. To provide a coherent, innovative and intellectually challenging programme which promotes the study of Russian language, linguistics, literature and culture to a broad constituency of well-qualified students.
+1. To provide a coherent, innovative and intellectually challenging programme which promotes the study of Russian language, linguistics, literature and culture, and provides a strong grounding in various aspects of Political Studies, including political theory, political institutions, political practice, comparative politics, political analysis and international politics, to a broad constituency of well-qualified students.

-To impart a high level of linguistic knowledge and skills, both productive and receptive, in the Russian language, fostering an understanding of the language itself as a rewarding object of study, from the perspectives of linguistics and philology.
-To give students access to a range of material in the foreign language that is worthy of study either as a product of the culture concerned or in a broader cultural and intellectual perspective, or both.
+- 2. To impart a high level of linguistic knowledge and skills, both productive and receptive, in the Russian language, fostering an understanding of the language itself as a rewarding object of study, from the perspectives of linguistics and philology. - 3.
+To give students access to a range of material in Russian that is worthy of study either as a product of the culture concerned or in a broader cultural and intellectual perspective, or both.
 This material can be found in different media (written and visual, such as cinema) and different genres (fiction, theatre, poetry, philosophy and so forth).
-These aims intertwine, since the broader and deeper the student's knowledge of and skills in the language, the broader and deeper the understanding of the material they can achieve.

-4. To encourage engagement with a wide variety of critical and theoretical modes of inquiry, enabling students to develop advanced skills of literary and cultural analysis, with attention to genre, period, form and style.
+These aims intertwine, since the broader and deeper the student's knowledge of and skills in the language, the broader and deeper the understanding of the material they can achieve. - 4.
+To encourage engagement with a wide variety of critical and theoretical modes of inquiry, enabling students to develop advanced skills of literary and cultural analysis, with attention to genre, period, form and style. - 5.
+To enable students to develop independent critical thinking and judgment and to undertake independent research tasks. - 6.
+To develop a range of skills necessary to the effective communication of ideas and arguments. - 7.
+To develop a range of subject-specific and transferable skills appropriate to a wide range of subsequent careers; in particular, to develop graduates' capacity for further learning; to prepare them for further study or research; to equip them to meet international, national, regional or local needs.